Find a local farm market here

 Prices for fruits and vegetables vary enpormously, by region, store, brand and form (fresh, canned, frozen, etc.).
 According to the USDA, per pound fruit prices ranged from 32 cents per pound for fresh watermelon to $4.00 per pound for prunes.
 Vegetables prices ranged from 31 cents per pound for fresh potatoes to $4.57 per pound for frozen asparagus spears.
 For curent seasonal prices from our surveys of real farmer's markets, see this page.

-Most Current Fruit and Vegetable Prices in March 2024
+Most Current Fruit and Vegetable Prices in October 2024

-How much do fruits and vegetables cost in March 2024?
+How much do fruits and vegetables cost in October 2024?
 The USDA's Economic Research Service tracks prices for many commonly consumed fresh and processed fruits and vegetables.

 Reported estimates include each product's average retail price per pound and per edible cup equivalent (the unit of measurement for Federal fruit and vegetable consumption recommendations).
 Those two measures are commonly used aince, for many fruits and vegetables, a 1-cup equivalent equals the weight of enough edible food to fill a measuring cup.